Written by on . Last updated August 20th, 2026.

 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

-Light shaking and likely no damage may have been experienced by an estimated 597,100 people.
-At IV, it is the highest MMI level this earthquake has caused.
+Moderate shaking and very light damage may have been experienced by an estimated 6,880 people.
+At V, it is the highest MMI level this earthquake has caused.
+Intensity level IV was experienced by the majority of people (around 650 thousand).
+In their region, light shaking and likely no damage can be expected.
 All exposure to shaking was within the borders of Indonesia .

 People MMI Level Shaking Damage